-Mike Morton is in his 14th season at SMU, having joined the Mustang staff in the fall of 1998, and now serves as Assistant A.D./Student Health & Well Being.
+Mike Morton joined the Mustang staff in the fall of 1998, and now serves as Assistant A.D./Student Health & Well Being.

 Morton facilitates the development and delivery of services intended to help support physical, emotional and social health and success of SMU's 424 student-athletes.
 He also serves as the head football trainer and supervises the athletic trainers and sports psychologists, as well providing support for the department's sports nutritionist.
 He also serves as liaison to SMU's network of nearly 20 health professionals, the Office of Risk Management and Campus Health Services.